microsoft/pxt-adafruit/docs/projects/stopwatch.md

 ### What is a stopwatch?

-This project will let you start a short countdown timer on your @boardname@, which will sound a small alarm when it expires.
+This project makes your @boardname@ work like a stopwatch (_countdown timer_).
+It makes an alarm sound when the stopwatch timer runs out of time.

-Make a stopwatch with your @boardname@ in this guided tutorial!
+Ready to make a stopwatch with your @boardname@?
+This tutorial will guide through all the steps!

 ## Activities